The Evolution of Work: Extinction of the 9-5

 A flexible work week introduces a whole new level of accountability, and millennials (the most often scapegoated in terms of work ethic) are ready to prove themselves:

-Social Responsibility: everyone does their part, trust–employers can depend on employees and vice versa
+- Social Responsibility: everyone does their part, trust–employers can depend on employees and vice versa: everyone does their part, trust–employers can depend on employees and vice versa: everyone does their part, trust–employers can depend on employees and vice versa

 There are many more contributing factors and reasons, as I’ll detail throughout this article, for us to adopt a much more free and open working schedule.

 Physical and mental health are more important than ever to national welfare, just consider our healthcare system as it buckles under bloating costs.
 You’ve heard it–“Sitting is the new smoking.”
 If you feel like you need a day off, you probably need it.
 Two-day weekends often don’t leave room for personal time.
 Members of our utopian workforce are entitled to a “me” day when the mood strikes; to exercise, take a walk, and uncover inspiration.
 A catch-up day is critical for making room for creativity, reflection, and growth.
 Netflix’s viral ‘Culture: Freedom and Responsibility’ presentation documents a “take as many vacation days as you want,” approach.